COLLEGE PREPARATORY PROGRAM

 An introduction to college life, the College Prep Program curriculum includes a two-week skills evaluation period, academic skills development, assistive technology and computer literacy, psychological and social adjustment, daily living skills, and orientation and mobility.
 Students will also participate in recreational and leisure activities.

-We also encourage students to enroll in a three-credit English Composition course at the University of Arkansas at Little Rock (UALR), if they meet the admissions criteria, which includes either a minimum score of 14 on the ACT or a minimum score of 45 on the ACT Compass.
+We also encourage students to enroll in a three-credit English Composition course at UA Little Rock if they meet the admissions criteria, which includes either a minimum score of 14 on the ACT or a minimum score of 45 on the ACT Compass.
 The course is offered to WSB College Prep students at the Arkansas in-state tuition rate.
 WSB will also provide instruction on how to locate the on-campus disability resources available to college students, which will make the transition to college life a little easier.

 Components offered to students during the College Prep Program include: